mxcube/mxcubecore/CONTRIBUTING.md

 * In the description describe the bug:
     * Conditions when the bug appears.
     * How it can be reproduced.
-    * Possible cause of the bug and source code where it occures.
+    * Possible cause of the bug and source code where it occurs.
     * If possible add error log and screenshot.
 * Assign a label to the issue (see available labels).

-### Submiting code to the repository
+### Submitting code to the repository
-Pull requests (PR's) are used to submitt new code to the repository, it helps developers to review and dicuss the proposed change.
-To avoid any conflicts in the code base it is important to keep your local git repository syncronised with the latest code in the upstream repository.
-If the repository is checked out directly then use `git pull --rebase` to obtain the latest code, if a fork is used then add the offical mxcubecore repository to the list of remotes.
+Pull requests (PR's) are used to submit new code to the repository, it helps developers to review and discuss the proposed change.
+To avoid any conflicts in the code base it is important to keep your local git repository synchronised with the latest code in the upstream repository.
+If the repository is checked out directly then use `git pull --rebase` to obtain the latest code, if a fork is used then add the official mxcubecore repository to the list of remotes.

-* If necessary add link to the offical mxcubecore repository:
+* If necessary add link to the official mxcubecore repository:

   ```bash
   git remote add upstream git@github.com:mxcube/mxcubecore.git